Trump's Transition Team Is Tethered To Thievery (And Worse)

 MULLAH MULLAH

 It is worth noting that Tether is not the only poker chip vendor.
-It is, however, by far the biggest one, claiming to manage more than three times as many dollars24 as its only competitor of any size (a company named Circle)25.
+It is, however, by far the biggest one, claiming to manage more than three times as many dollars24 as its only competitor of any size (a company named Circle that is a close partner of the better known American crypto company Coinbase)25.
 This size disparity may or may not be related to the fact that Circle is an American company that at least tries to create the illusion that it complies with existing financial regulations26.
 If you are the kind of cryptocurrency user who might be negatively impacted by that compliance - if, let’s say, you were an Iranian money launderer who was well known for violating the current sanctions regime imposed by the United States government, a sin which would get normal banks a corporate death sentence and the executives of those banks a trip to prison27 - you might prefer to just not go near anything that has even a whiff of legal compliance.
 Therefore you might always choose Tether when presented with a choice of poker chip vendors.

 At least, if there theoretically was such a person.